Daihatsu Terios: Indonesia

 The Indonesian market Terios/Rush went on sale on 3 January 2018.
 Both models are offered only in three-row configuration.
 With the third row backrest folded down, there are 217 L of storage space, which is expanded to 514 L when tumbled up.

 The Terios was initially available in 4 grade levels: X, X Deluxe, R and R Deluxe.
 The R Custom grade was later added in August 2018.
 The Rush came with G and TRD Sportivo grades.

 Due to high demand, the production of Terios and Rush was also conducted in Astra Daihatsu Motor's Karawang plant alongside the Sunter plant since August 2019.

 In August 2021, the TRD Sportivo grade of Rush was renamed to GR Sport.
 Redesigned bumper add-ons and side body mouldings were included in this update.
 It also received start-stop system as standard, followed by Terios in September.

+The facelifted Terios was launched on 8 June 2023 with X, R and R Custom grades, while the X Deluxe and R Deluxe grades were discontinued.
+Optional Astra Daihatsu Styling (ADS) package with exterior add-ons and other accessories is available for X and R grades.

+The GR Sport grade of the Rush was updated on 1 April 2024, changes includes a new grille, black exterior parts, new alloy rim designs, and a new 9" touchscreen infotainment system.
+The G grade remained unchanged.

 Philippines

 The Rush was released in the Philippines on 4 May 2018 and was initially offered in two grade levels: E, which has five seats and is available with either manual or automatic transmission, and G, which has seven seats and is only available with an automatic transmission.

 In November 2020, the E grade received a reverse camera and 7-seater as standard.

 In May 2022, the GR Sport grade was launched which replaced the previous top-spec G grade.
 The Rush was also updated with an updated 7-inch infotainment system with Apple CarPlay and Android Auto compatibility as standard for both the E and GR Sport grades.

+In January 2024, the E grade was removed from the lineup, leaving only the GR Sport as the sole grade.